electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/technology/lights/_index.md

 For an even greater degree of personalization for the Q6 e-tron, customers can book the package of digital light signatures for the LED headlights plus/Matrix LED headlights and digital OLED rear lights after purchasing their car using on-demand functions.
 Customers can purchase the features permanently or for a specific period.
 This flexibility lets Audi customers design their Q6 e-tron with up to eight digital light signatures (only in conjunction with digital OLED rear lights and LED headlights plus/Matrix LED headlights) to suit personal preferences.
 Finally, they can also purchase high-beam assist and the Matrix package on demand.

-## Prototype testing and other media

-Below you find videos and images of the prototype with information about the technology

 ### Audi Q6 e-tron Experience – Interview with Dr. Michael Kruppa